elisavetchatz/ControlSystemsProject/README.md

 - **Software**: MATLAB (required for all simulations)
 - **Files**:
   - `report.pdf`: Detailed theoretical analysis and results.
-  - `simulations/`: MATLAB scripts and functions for all simulations.
 - **Dependencies**: Ensure MATLAB is properly installed with symbolic and control toolboxes.

 ---